jotne-rc/EDMtruePLM/Readme.md

 ### Query Parameters
-- **nodeID** (optional): Specifies the exact path within the project's tree to locate the desired breakdown element.
+- **nodeID** (optional): Specifies the exact path within the project"s tree to locate the desired breakdown element.
 If omitted, the response will include all breakdown elements that meet the other specified criteria.

 ### Output
 The output of this function provides detailed attributes of the required breakdown element or all elements satisfying the query, depending on the presence or absence of the `nodeID` parameter.